shivankkunwar/News-Poet/Readme.md

 # News Poet

-News Poet is a Chrome extension that turns newspaper headlines into rhymes.
+News Poet is a Chrome extension that turns newspaper headlines into rhymes.It interacts with an [Node server](https://github.com/shivankkunwar/rhymer-server)  powered by OpenAI to generate the rhymes .

 ![demo](https://github.com/shivankkunwar/News-Poet/blob/main/rhyme.gif)
 ## Features